 Grant's Farm is another great place to see animals from around the world.
 The 281-acre farm in south St. Louis County is home to hundreds of animals, including the famous Budweiser Clydesdales.
 Grant's Farm is the ancestral home of the Busch family—yes, those Busches of Anheuser-Busch fame.
 The farm is named after President Ulysses S. Grant, who owned 80 acres of this land in the mid-19th century before he went off to the Civil War.
 A cabin built by Grant himself is on the farm.
 Grant's Farm is open daily except Mondays from April through October.
 Admission is free, but parking is $15 a car.

-The fountain and wading pool at Tower Grove Park in the city of St. Louis is a nice place for kids to cool off in the summer heat.
+The fountain and wading pool at Tower Grove Park in the city of St. Louis are a nice place for kids to cool off during the summer heat.
 There are dozens of pop-jets for children to play in, as well as a large water bowl in the center of the fountain.
-The fountain and splash pad is open daily from May 1 to until Oct.
-31, 2017, from 10 a.m. to 7 p.m.
-The wading pool is closed for the 2017 season because of mechanical issues.
+The fountain and splash pad are open daily from 10 a.m. to 7 p.m. from May 1 to October 31.
+There are also two playgrounds, tennis courts, and athletic fields.

 The St. Louis Zoo in Forest Park was named the best zoo in the United States by USA TODAY and should be at the top of your list of things to do.
 General admission to the St. Louis Zoo is always free, but each day during the summer from 8 to 9 a.m., the Children's Zoo, the Conservation Carousel, and the Stingrays at Caribbean Cove are also free.